What Is Chicken Meal In Dog Food?

 Polyunsaturated | 0.7 gr | 1.7 gr |

-Most dog lovers prefer to see a whole meat as the first ingredient in a dog food such as whole, fresh, or deboned chicken, followed by chicken meal.
-However, in some cases you may see chicken meal listed as the first ingredient.
+Most dog lovers prefer to see whole meat as the first ingredient in a dog food, such as whole, fresh, or deboned chicken, followed by chicken meal.
+However, in some cases, you may see chicken meal listed as the first ingredient.

-This shouldn’t be a problem if it’s a good quality food.
+This shouldn’t be a problem if it’s good-quality food.
 You do need to consider the rest of the food’s ingredients.

-On the other hand, it’s not unusual to see chicken meal used with other kinds of named meat meals such as lamb meal or turkey meal.
-That shouldn’t be a problem since the dog food is adding more named meat protein to the food.
+On the other hand, it’s not unusual to see chicken meal used with other kinds of named meat meals, such as lamb meal or turkey meal.
+That shouldn’t be a problem since the dog food is adding more meat protein to the food.